chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 in Review/Professional.md

 </aside>

-If you want to poke at any of the details, they’re all listed under [my Year of Shipping topic](https://v5.chriskrycho.com/topics/year-of-shipping) here.
+If you want to poke at any of the details, they’re all listed under [my Year of Shipping topic](https://v5.chriskrycho.com/topics/year-of-shipping).

 Looking forward, I hope to make 2026 another such year of shipping, though likely with less focus on True Myth and more on other side projects.
 I have made a *lot* of progress on getting my extremely bespoke and personal site generator working the way I want, for example, and only have one last yak to shave (I think!)… but it is a very large one.
 That said, it is also one that I expect to yield dividends for me in a bunch of areas only tangentially related at most to building websites, so I am excited to spend a chunk of the year shaving that last big yak.